dhkatz/dhkatz.github.io/README.md

 ## Purpose of fork

 Gitfolio needs to install Node and I've just uninstalled it but I wanted to use gitfolio so here is my implementation of gitfolio.
-By using this you can just fork and publish at Github Pages and you are ready to go!
+To use this you can just fork and publish at Github Pages and you are ready to go!

 ### Changes